Zibsun/leands/docs/hypotheses.md

 Another way to describe tasks is to formulate tasks explicitly as hypotheses.

 We will examine three types of hypotheses:

 ![Types of Hypotheses](_images/hypothesis-types.png)

 * **Product hypothesis**: An assumption that a specific change would generate value for a business.
 * **Data hypothesis**: An assumption that additional data would improve a specific metric.
-* **Method hypothesis**: An assumption that a specific method would improve a particular metric.
+* **Method hypothesis**: An assumption that a specific method would improve a specific metric.

 ## Product Hypothesis

-A product hypothesis usually includes several data and method hypotheses.
+A product hypothesis usually breaks down into several data and method hypotheses.

 To form a Product Hypothesis, answer four questions:

 * What problem do we solve? (the problem)
 * What will we change? (the solution)
-* Who will be affected? (the stakeholders)
+* Who will be affected? (the customer)
 * Which metric would measure the impact? (the metric)

 Template: